yuki-oyama/tristan2025-website/content/venue/_index.md

 </div>
 <!-- <iframe width="560" height="315" src="https://www.youtube.com/embed/TmkYzpFzFJ4?si=HWEVwH5LzWbRpqYn" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe> -->

+The introductory video is also available on [YouTube](https://youtu.be/TmkYzpFzFJ4?si=StM5SNE_MU0fTmVy).

 ## Getting to the Venue
 To get to the venue, all participants can arrive at **Naha Airport**, the main and largest airport in Okinawa.
 Naha Airport has direct connections from major cities around Asia.
 Domestic flights also frequently operate to Naha from the **two Airports in Tokyo** (Haneda and Narita), and many other major airports around Japan.